Should I Get a Lawyer for a Minor Car Accident?

 It’s a common assumption: if the damage looks small, then it must not be serious.
 But in personal injury law, appearances can be deceiving.
 Hidden injuries, disputed fault, and uncooperative insurance companies can turn what seemed like a minor event into a frustrating and expensive ordeal.

-If you’ve been in a minor accident in Augusta, knowing your rights can make all the difference.
+If you’ve been in a minor accident across Georgia and South Carolina, knowing your rights can make all the difference.
 Our team is here to walk you through the essentials.

 What Qualifies as a “Minor” Car Accident?